kylpo/react-playbook/deep-dives/wip-shouldComponentUpdate.md

 }
 ```

 Note: this hook is only available to class-based components, not Stateless Functional Components.
-Some Stateless Functional Components may be "pure" in the sense that they do not have side effects, but they will always re-render, so don't confuse them with `React.PureComponent`s.

 ### Why do we care about limiting re-renders?
 Performance!